As you invest in someone, helping them grow as

 “By any standard of sophisticated culture then and now they would surely be considered as a rather ragged collection of souls.
 One might wonder how Jesus could ever use them.
 They were impulsive, temperamental, easily offended and had all the prejudices of their environment…Not the kind of group one would expect to win the world to Christ.”

-But imagine the sense of wonder and confidence that must have overcome them when Jesus looked them in the eye and said, “You will be fishers of men”, “You ARE the salt of the earth…YOU ARE the light of the world… …because of who you are people will worship God.
+But imagine the sense of wonder and confidence that must have overcome them when Jesus looked them in the eye and said, “You will be fishers of men”, “You ARE the salt of the earth…YOU ARE the light of the world… …because of who you are people will worship God.”

+This is a moment of vision.
+It is you helping a person see their life from the reality of who they are in Christ.
 It is helping them see that they are defined by God’s truth about them not what the world says.
 It is helping them see the things they don’t see about themselves; helping them see things that they see wrong about themselves.
 Helping them see misperceptions about God and replacing them with Truth’s like,

 “God chose you before the foundations of the world to be holy and blameless before Him to praise of his glorious grace.” – Eph.
 1:4